akkaky/singlefeed/README.md

 - Put images for each feed to `image` folder.

-- Set up `config.yaml` in the app root directory to create your feeds.
+- Set up `config.yaml` in the app root directory to create your feeds.<br>
-  The subblock names of the `feeds` block are using in your feed URL.
+The subblock names of the `feeds` block are using in your feed URL.<br>
 In the `image` field of each feed enter a filename for the image, not path to file.

 ## Run
 Execute `docker-compose up` in command line.